Back to Boundaries in Billiards: Introduction

-In comparison to previous papers we obtain here new results, some of which are a kind of unexpected ones. \begin{enumerate} \item The technique used in \cite{penebacktoball, nicolnullset} works only for Sinai billiards with a finite horizon.
+In comparison to previous papers we obtain here new results, some of which are a kind of unexpected. \begin{enumerate} \item The technique used in \cite{penebacktoball} works for Sinai billiards only with finite horizons.
 Our Theorem \ref{thm} is applicable to a larger class of billiard systems.
-The technique used here is also new for general open dynamical systems. \item The approach employed in the papers \cite{penebacktoball, nicolnullset, peneijm} requires to verify the so-called short return conditions specifically for each billiard systems, while our main Theorem \ref{thm} assumes only some natural general, and easy to verify, conditions. \item Unlike \cite{vaientinullset}, Theorem \ref{thm} shows surprisingly that the validity of the Poisson approximation for billiard systems does not depend on how slow correlations decay, i.e., it holds for any rate of decay of correlations. \item The papers \cite{peneetds, Su} require that the contraction rates on (un)stable manifolds must be sufficiently large.
+The technique used here is also new for general open dynamical systems. \item The approach employed in the papers \cite{penebacktoball, peneijm} requires to verify the so-called short return conditions specifically for each billiard system, while our main Theorem \ref{thm} assumes only some natural general, and easy to verify, conditions. \item Unlike \cite{vaientinullset}, Theorem \ref{thm} shows that, surprisingly, the validity of the Poisson approximation for billiard systems does not depend on fast correlations decay, i.e., it holds for any rate of decay of correlations. \item The papers \cite{peneetds, Su} require that the contracting (resp. expanding) rates along stable (resp. unstable) manifolds must be sufficiently large.
 Our results show that this condition can be weakened. \end{enumerate}

 The structure of the paper is the following.
-The section 2 includes some notations, definitions, and formulation of the main Theorem \ref{thm}.
-The sections 3-8 contain a proof of this Theorem \ref{thm}.
-We start by presenting a general result on a Poisson approximation for general point processes.
-Then we simplify it, step by step, from the section 3 to the section 8.
-The section 9 presents applications to various billiard systems, especially to slow mixing billiard systems, which are the main focus in this paper.
+The section \ref{section2} presents some notations, definitions, the formulation of the main Theorem \ref{thm}, and ideas of the proofs.
+The sections \ref{section3}-\ref{section8} contain a proof of this Theorem \ref{thm}.
+We start by giving a general result on a Poisson approximation for general point processes.
+Then we simplify it, step by step, from the section \ref{section3} to the section \ref{section8}.
+The section \ref{sectionapp} deals with applications to various billiard systems, especially to slowly mixing billiards, which are the main focus in this paper.